solomonyohanis/osticket-post-install-config/README.md

 **Admin Panel → Manage → Help Topics**

-> **What is a Help Topic?**
-> Help Topics are the categories users select when submitting a ticket (e.g., "Password Reset", "Equipment Request", "Report a Problem").
+Help Topics are the categories users select when submitting a ticket (e.g., "Password Reset", "Equipment Request", "Report a Problem").
 They serve as the entry point for routing: based on the help topic chosen, osTicket can automatically assign the ticket to a specific department, apply an SLA plan, set a priority level, and auto-assign it to an agent.
 Help Topics make the system self-routing.

 <img width="1920" height="955" alt="51_help_topics_list_existing_four" src="https://github.com/user-attachments/assets/66196e8d-be86-4202-8358-a3249064365d" />